alexroygh/tender-management-platform-b2b/ARCHITECTURE.md

 5. **User-Company Mapping**: Users are mapped to companies via the `user_company_map` table (many-to-many support).

 ## Storage Integration
+- **Neon Postgres** is used for all structured data: users, companies, tenders, applications, and all business logic data.
-- **Supabase Storage** is used for company logos/images.
+- **Supabase Storage** is used only for company logos/images (file uploads).
-- Backend uses `@supabase/supabase-js` to upload and retrieve image URLs.
+- Backend uses `@supabase/supabase-js` to upload and retrieve image URLs from Supabase Storage.
 - Logo URLs are constructed dynamically from Supabase; not stored in the DB.
 - Credentials for Supabase are stored in backend `.env` file.
 - **Row Level Security (RLS)** is enabled on Supabase Storage; policies must allow authenticated uploads/reads.